Click to Skip Ahead

 What to Do to Make the Trip Comfortable for Your Cat

-Cats don’t like to travel, unlike dogs, which usually love it.
+Cats don’t like to travel, unlike most dogs.
 Your cat is likely to feel stressed during the upcoming trip.
 In addition to buying a comfortable carrier, make sure your cat has their favorite food, special treats, and a favorite toy or blanket to cuddle with.

 Don’t neglect to take your cat to the vet for a checkup and health certificate.
 Even if you think your cat is healthy and fit for travel, they may suffer from something you can’t see, such as a urinary tract problem that makes it hard to pee.